Undergraduate teaching assistant handbook

 Availability

-There is an expectation that TAs will be available and physically present for their TA work.
-Students with significant time restrictions, who will be out of town during extended periods of time, etc. should not accept TA offers.
-Moreover, barring instructor permission, TAs should be present on campus by the first day of classes, and should not leave at the semester's end until all their TA work is done.
-TAs need to be available to work and grade for at least three days after the class final unless told otherwise by the instructor.
+UG TAs are expected to be available and physically present for their TA work (unless hired for a remote modality course).
+Students with significant time restrictions, that will be out of town during extended periods of time, etc. should not accept TA offers.
+TAs should be present on campus by the first day of classes, and should not leave at the semester's end until all their TA work is complete.
+TAs must be available to work and grade for at least three days after the class final unless told otherwise by the instructor.

 Outside work

-Instructors will usually contact TAs the week before classes start.
-On occasion instructors will contact TAs before this; in rare instances they might wait until after.
-Instructors usually have an organizational meeting at the start of the first week of classes.
-They will sometimes also have preparation tasks for TAs to do right before or at the start of classes.
-If you have not heard from the instructor you assigned to work with, and classes will start very soon, please email them.
+Instructors will typically contact UG TAs the week before classes start.
+Instructors usually have an organizational meeting during the first week of classes, and sometimes also have preparation tasks for TAs to do right before or at the start of classes.
+If you have not heard from the instructor you are assigned to work with by the first day of class, please email them using the contact information provided in your offer letter.

 Weekly course staff meetings

-Most classes have a weekly meeting of the instructor, any graduate TAs, and all the undergraduate TAs.
+Most courses have a weekly meeting with the instructor, graduate TAs, and undergraduate TAs.
 These meetings are important for planning, organizing, and sharing teaching tips and other critical course information.
-TAs are expected to attend all these meetings, and to contact the course instructor ahead of time if they miss any.
+TAs are expected to attend all these meetings, and to contact the course instructor ahead of time if they are unable to attend.

 Textbooks